Dacid99/PocketTRacker/Readme.md

 *This is just the first basic version, I have a lot of [additional features I plan on implementing](Ideas.md).
 Help is always welcome of course.*

-This app can be downloaded from the best android app store, [fdroid](https://fdroid.org).